cdl-geneseo/geneseo-dictionary/S/Snatch.md

 # Snatch

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Snatch

 Created by  Unknown User (lav4), last modified on Dec 01, 2008

 Noun: A slang term for the female genitalia.